 Due to regulations and easement agreements, the decision to use herbicides is complex and takes into account a variety of factors, one of which is land tenure.
-Below is the decision making framework for herbicide treatment for tree control on Crown land, herbicides may be used as a treatment method for an area if the answer is "yes" to any of the questions below:
+Below is the decision making framework for herbicide treatment for tree control on Crown land, herbicides may be used as a treatment method for an area if the answer is "yes" to all of the questions below:

-- Is the area outside of a 30 m "no herbicide buffer" to those Environmentally Sensitive Sites (ESS) that are sensitive to herbicide application, including riparian areas near watercourses or wetlands and areas designated for the protection of plant species of concern and traditional use plant species? - There are no known organic farms within the treatment area? - Is the vegetation management objective to create critical habitat for Golden wingedwarbler and being affected by dense re-sprouting of tree species? - Is the area accessible in summer for foliar application? - Has tree density (>1000s of stems per/hectare) and distribution reached levels that other management options are not economically feasible to control the vegetation (i.e. re-sprouting species such as poplar)? - Have notifications been made through the First Nations and Metis Engagement process and Pesticide Use Permit Notification process? - Have modifications to the treatment program (herbicide, location, timing, method) been considered to address concerns received from notification process?
+- Is the area outside of a 30 m "no herbicide buffer" to those Environmentally Sensitive Sites (ESS) that are sensitive to herbicide application, including riparian areas near watercourses or wetlands and areas designated for the protection of plant species of concern and traditional use plant species? - There are no known organic farms within the treatment area? - Is the area accessible in summer for foliar application? - Has tree density (>1000s of stems per/hectare) and distribution reached levels that other management options are not economically feasible to control the vegetation (i.e. re-sprouting species such as poplar)? - Have notifications been made through the First Nations and Metis Engagement process and Pesticide Use Permit Notification process? - Have modifications to the treatment program (herbicide, location, timing, method) been considered to address concerns received from notification process?